-Translation as a professional activity has become, over the past 20 years, a global business whose growth outstrips that of world trade as a whole.
-Large volumes and short deadlines make it a team effort, with members dispersed around the world.
-As a result, the profession relies heavily on technologies like computer-assisted translation and machine translation.
+Translation as a professional activity has become, over the past 25 years, a global business whose growth outstrips that of world trade as a whole.
+Large volumes, challenging file formats and short deadlines make it a team effort, often with team members dispersed around the world.
+As a result, the profession relies heavily on technologies like Computer-Assisted Translation and Machine Translation.

 How is the programme distinctive?

-There are a number of elective modules led by research that respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, and an introduction to audiovisual translation.
+Elective modules: In addition to the research and professional practice-led compulsory modules, there are a number of elective modules led by research that respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, writing for professional purposes, and an introduction to audiovisual translation or to interpreting.
+Non-native speakers of English have modules such as English for Translators or English for Professional Purposes, which are specifically tailored to their needs.
 You may also take electives offered by other sections of the School of Languages, Cultures and Societies, by the Language Centre or by other faculties.